opulo-inc/ohai/docs/v4-upgrade-parts/lumenpnp-toolhead-asm-v4/index.md

 ## Purpose

-The purpose of this work instructions is to document the assembly process for the LumenPnP v4 Toolhead Assembly Kit [SKU-00##-00]
+The purpose of this work instructions is to document the assembly process for the LumenPnP v4 Toolhead Kit.

 ## Instructions